blib-la/prompt-my-docs/README.md

 For example you can clone a repo that you would love to learn about into the [docs](/docs) folder, like [hyv](https://github.com/failfa-st/hyv).

-When you have prepared your data, you can add the it into the vector database:
+When you have prepared your data, you can add it into the vector database:

 ```shell
 # Populate the database.
 This only needs to be done once for a new database.